DFazeli/cluster_kafka_ansible/README.md

 # kafka_ansible
-install kafka and zookeeper by ansibel
+install kafka and zookeeper by ansible